-- 1. Open a command prompt window and change to the directory [app-path]/runtime/jre/bin. - 2.
+- 1. Open a command prompt window and change to the directory [app-path]/runtime/jre/bin.
+Any existing files called 'my-ssl-keystore' in this directory are leftovers from previous attempts and need to be deleted at this point. - 2.
 Enter this command to produce the SSL key:

+'''

 keytool -keystore my-ssl-keystore -alias jetty -genkeypair -keyalg RSA

+'''